 ABM is a strategy that directs marketing resources to engage a specific set of target accounts.
-ABM doesn’t just call for alignment between sales and marketing teams – it forces teams to align because personalization at the account level requires sales and marketing to be in sync on account-specific messaging.
+ABM doesn’t just call for alignment between sales and marketing teams – it forces teams to align because personalisation at the account level requires sales and marketing to be in sync on account-specific messaging.

 The motivation?
 Higher revenues in a shorter time frame.

 Instead of casting a wide net with their lead-generation efforts, marketers using ABM work closely with sales to identify key potential customers and then determine how to develop the best approach for reaching them.
 The campaign isn’t just focused on one company, but rather on a cluster of companies that share high-priority characteristics.
 Rather than using many tools, ABM relies on a limited set of marketing technology to communicate individually with each targeted account.
-Instead of relying on one salesperson to land a big account, ABM uses multiple reps to feed leads through a centralized system – a workflow that ensures all critical activities are completed in the right order and at the right time.
+Instead of relying on one salesperson to land a big account, ABM uses multiple reps to feed leads through a centralised system – a workflow that ensures all critical activities are completed in the right order and at the right time.

 Marketers who want to be involved in an account-based sales approach must keep up with their knowledge of ABM technology, and work closely with their business development team to understand what’s working (and what isn’t).
 If a marketer does this, they can benefit by contributing to lead-nurturing and nurturing activities that support the sales team’s larger account plans.

 Knowledge gaps are common among marketers who use ABM, and these fall into three buckets: